Do you have small feet? If you are under 5’4″, you probably agree one of the biggest challenges as a short girl is to find shoes for petite feet.

 I live in New York city area, which is supposedly the retail heaven for shoe lovers.
-However, most of the department stores or shoe shops in Manhattan start with size 6, so, it is frustrating for short women like me to find a store that carry my size.
+However, most of the department stores or shoe shops in Manhattan start with size 6, so, it is frustrating for short women like me to find a store that carries my size.

 It is important to understand what works and what doesn’t, in order to pick out the best shoe style for your small feet and avoid those that make you look shorter.

-For girls with petite feet, high heel pumps are a wardrobe necessity without a doubt.
+For girls with small feet, high-heel pumps are a wardrobe necessity without a doubt.

-Why?
-Ankle strap forms a horizontal line that visually makes your legs look cut off.
+The ankle strap forms a horizontal line that visually makes your legs look cut off.
 The more contrasting the color of the straps is with your feet, the more obvious the cut-off looks.
 That is the OPPOSITE of what a petite woman wants!

 What we want is to form an unbroken line from your legs to your feet, so that you look taller and your proportion look better.

 Now, you see why ankle straps are not our friends.
 However, some of us got a dilemma here.

 Since we have small feet, many of us will actually NEED ankle straps to keep the shoe from sliding off our feet.
 Is that you?
 You are not alone.
 I have had this problem for years and I almost gave up looking for pumps without ankle straps.

 If I wear ankle straps, I only wear nude shoes with very skinny straps in the summer, and I make sure to wear black straps on black stockings in the winter when I’m wearing a dress.